 - What’s the flow of transactions

-- What’s role of investment banker in execution of transactions
+- What’s the role of an investment banker in the execution of transactions

 Some of the important sections of pitch books are (though it varies case to case)

-- Analysis of company from the perspective of buy side, sell side, IPO, etc.
+- Analysis of the company from the perspective of buy side, sell side, IPO, etc.